| |

 I

-have CRB clearance, with an Enhanced Disclosure certificate (issued
+have CRB clearance, with an Enhanced Disclosure certificate, and Public Liability insurance cover for visits

 to schools as a writer.